niroula-kushal/vue-bootstrap-theming/README.md

 #### Js counterpart
 In the js, we check the current theme and apply correct class to the body element.

-We also add a `temp-transitional` class to the body element for one second.
+We also add a `temp-transitional` class to the ~~body~~ component element for one second.
 This is done to ensure that the transition from light to dark theme and vice versa does not feel abrupt.

 ```scss
 .temp-transitional {